jundalisay/superblist/content/en/research/hahnemann/chronic/part-11.md

 ---

 9 A girl had a violent eruption of itch on the legs, with large ulcers in the bend of the knee.
 Being attacked with smallpox the itch was suppressed.

 This induced a humid inflammation of the white of the eye and of the eyelids, with itching and suppuration of the same, and the vision of dark bodies floating before her eyes; this lasted for two years.
 Then for three days she put on the stockings of a child afflicted with the itch.
 On the last day a fever broke out, with dry cough, tension in the chest, with inclination to vomit.
 On the following day the fever and the tension of the chest diminished and a sweat broke out, which increased until erysipelas broke out on both legs, and on the following day these passed over into the real itch.
 The eyes then improved.

 40 A man whose itch had been driven off, but who was of robust constitution, was seized with cataract.

 41 From itch expelled by external application there arose amaurosis, which passed away when the eruption re-appeared on the skin.

-42A vigorous man, when the itch had been expelled from the skin, was seized with amaurosis and remained blind to an advanced age.
+42 A vigorous man, when the itch had been expelled from the skin, was seized with amaurosis and remained blind to an advanced age.

-43Amaurosis from the same cause, with terrible headache.
+43 Amaurosis from the same cause, with terrible headache.

 Deafness.
 Thore in Capelle, Journal de Santc, Tom.
 I. Daniel, Syst. aegritud.
 II., p.
 228. Ludwig, as above.